mindera-school/MS5-FE-Vanilla-Exercicies/Tabuada/Readme.md

 2. Press the <strong>"Submit"</strong>> button
 The multiplication table for the input number will be displayed on the screen

-## Requirements:
-A web browser that supports JavaScript

-## Contributing:
-If you would like to contribute to this project, please fork the repository and submit a pull request with your proposed changes.

 ## Example